antadde/N-SDM/README.md

 ### Species data

 Global-level species occurrence records were obtained from GBIF (https://www.gbif.org/).
-Local-level records were obtained from the Swiss Species Information Center InfoSpecies (www.infospecies.ch).
+Regional-level records were obtained from the Swiss Species Information Center InfoSpecies (www.infospecies.ch).
 To limit spatial clustering effects, occurrence records will be disaggregated so that two points cannot be closer than 1 km at the global level and 200 m at the regional level.
 For each species and level 10,000 background absences aimed at contrasting with occurrence records will be randomly generated across the target areas.

 ### Covariate data